akeneo/pim-community-dev/README.md

 Note that using the "--prefer-dist" option can speed up the installation by looking into your local Composer cache.

-Then initialize the application data with the provided install script:
+### Initialize data and assets

     $ ./install.sh all

-Note: This script can executed several times if you need to reinit your db or redeploy your assets.
+Note: This script can be executed several times if you need to reinit your db or redeploy your assets.
+By default, this script initialize the dev environment.

 Create the Apache Virtual host
 ------------------------------